 4. Add the URL for the link in the adjacent field and then click outside of the field.
 If the link can be embedded, the "Yes" checkbox will become enabled.

 5. If enabled, check the checkbox and then click the Add button on the far right.

-7. Click “Save” at the bottom of the form or in the Action Bar.
+7. When you're ready, click Save at the bottom of the form or in the Action Bar.

-Your link should now show up in the sandbox to the right of the Main Navigation when you navigate to this view..
+Your link should now show up in the sandbox to the right of the Main Navigation when you click on Links.

 Content and websites can only be embedded provided:

 When a URL is inspected on our end, it will be not be embeddable if it specifies an X-FRAME-OPTIONS header with value "DENY" or "SAMEORIGIN"